davidtchiu/davidtchiu.github.io/teaching/cs161/lab4.guessing/index.md

   - The constructor should also greet the player with a message and inform them of the range of numbers from which to guess.
 See the interaction in the beginning of this lab for a sample greeting.
 Check-in with us before moving on to ensure correctness.

-- You will need to write a `guess()` method that is called every time the user wants to guess a number.
+- You will need to write a `guess(...)` method that is called every time the user wants to guess a number.
 This method should take a whole number as its parameter, and it does not `return` a value.
-When the user calls `guess()`, several things need to happen:
+When the user calls `guess(...)`, several things need to happen:

-  - The method compares the input parameter with the secret number.

-  - If the user's guess is correct, you should print out a message congratulating the user, and let them know how many guesses it took them.
-(Again, see above output to see the format of your print statement).

-  - If the user's guess is wrong, then you need to tell the user whether their guess needs to be "higher" or "lower".
+  - The method compares the input parameter with the stored *secret number*.
+If the user's guess is correct, you should print out a message congratulating the user, and let them know how many guesses it took them.
+(Again, see the sample output at the top of this page to understand the format of your printed message).
+If the user's guess is wrong, then you need to tell the user whether their guess needs to be **"higher"** or **"lower"**.

-  - Double-check that your program works by playing multiple games.
-(You can peek inside the object to see what the secret number actually is).
-If there is ever any behavior that seems wrong, stop and try to figure out what caused that!
+  - Double-check that your program works by playing games multiple times.
+To make testing easier, remember that you can inspect the game object to see what the *secret number* actually is.
+If there is ever any behavior that seems wrong, go back to your code and try to figure out what caused that!

+      - Don't be afraid to go in your code to print out the values of variables when figuring out what went wrong!
+That's common practice while "debugging."

 #### Part 2: Upgrading the Game

 With a bare-bones version of the `GuessingGame` written, you should now include the following functionalities.

-- **Upgrade #1 - Congratulate or Mock the Player:** When the user guesses the answer correctly, we now want to either mock or compliment them depending on the number of guesses it took.
-(Now your game needs to know how many tries it's taking the user!)
-Using the table below, print out the appropriate message when the guess is correct.
+- **Upgrade #1 - Congratulate (or Mock) the Player:** After the user *correctly* guesses the answer, we want the game to say something depending on the number of guesses that it took them.
+(Now your game needs to remember how many guesses it's taken the player!)
+Take a look at the table below.
+Print out the appropriate message when the guess is correct.

   | Guesses    | Message to Print                 |
   | ---------- | -------------------------------- |